abinit/abinit/doc/tutorial/paral_moldyn.md

 You can clearly observe a discontinuous change in pressure due to the volume difference between the solid and liquid phases.
-This give a melting temperature of 6250 K at 149 GPa.
-With more sophisticated techniques the melting temperature at this pressure is around 5500 K. Indeed, in addition to the crude parameters we used ([[ecut]], [[natom]]...), the HUM method has some intrinsic drawbacks.
+This give a melting temperature of 5250 K at 132 GPa.
+One has to be very careful.
+Indeed, in addition to the crude parameters we used ([[ecut]], [[natom]]...), the HUM method has some intrinsic drawbacks.
 In HUM the crystal is heated homogeneously, the melting initiates in the bulk and this results in an overheating effect.